 The information on valid work permits granted to foreigners provided in this chapter pertains exclusively to persons holding visas for a temporary short-term stay up to 90 days and long-term visas over 90 days.
-The below mentioned conditions of employment of foreigners in the Czech Republic are related to legislation valid as at 31 December 2010.
+The below mentioned conditions of employment of foreigners in the Czech Republic are related to legislation valid as at 31 December 2011.

-A work permit can be granted to a foreigner by a labour office for a job vacancy, which is reported by the employer to be vacant and which cannot be filled otherwise with regards to the required qualifications or lack of free labour force.
+A work permit can be granted to a foreigner by a regional labour office for a job vacancy, which is reported by the employer to be vacant and which cannot be filled otherwise with regards to the required qualifications or lack of free labour force and the employer has announced in advance to the regional labour office and negotiated with it the intention to employ foreigners including their number, type of work they will perform and expected duration of their work performance.